"Jessica Trainor employed [her] passionate, seductive [voice] to great effect in dulcet cantabile lines." The San Diego Story on Opera NEO's Armide

 In May 2017, Jessica brought to life the role of Schaunard in MassOpera’s production of La Femme Bohème – an all female version of Puccini’s La Bohème.
 On her performance, The Boston Music Intelligencer said that she "completed Mimi and Rudolfo's [sic] circle with personable ease and inspired singing all around".
 In MassOpera's 2016 season, she sang in the featured quartet and covered the role of Alma March in Mark Adamo’s Little Women, and in their 2015 season she played the role of Seconda Cercatrice in Puccini's Suor Angelica.

 Jessica maintains a solo and recital presence in the Metro Boston area.
 She has performed in recital as a featured artist at Longwood Towers in their monthly recital series in November 2016 and again in May 2018.
 In July 2016, she was the resident vocal apprentice at Vermont Music and Arts Center.

 Jessica serves Christ Church Congregational, UCC in Brockton, MA as a Section Leader, and also leads mass as a cantor for the Archdiocese of Boston in South Boston (Saint Vincent de Paul, Saint Peter Lithuanian, Saint Monica, and Our Lady of Good Voyage).
-She is a member of the voice faculty at Music Academy of Chelmsford and The Instrumental Music School of Concord-Carlisle, and runs a voice studio from her home in Somerville, Massachusetts.
+She is a member of the voice faculty at The Instrumental Music School of Concord-Carlisle, and teaches from her home in Somerville, Massachusetts.

 Jessica holds a Master of Music degree in Vocal Performance from the Longy Conservatory of Music, and a Bachelor of Arts in Music and Psychology from Boston College.
 Her operatic training includes a winter session with OperaWorks, and a summer at the Atlantic Music Festival.
 Jessica studies with Dana Lynne Varga.